-1. Make sure the installation machine meets the hardware and operating system recommendations in System requirements for this version, page 5.
+Make sure the installation machine meets the hardware and operating system recommendations in System requirements for this version.
+In addition, with v8.5.3.
+Master Database enhancements were made that greatly increased the size of

 In addition, with v8.5.3, Master Database enhancements were made that greatly increased the size of the database files.
 When upgrading to v8.5.3 or v8.5.4 from 8.5 or earlier, the new database files will replace the existing files.
 Prior to upgrading, confirm there is at least 6 GB of additional free space available on each Filtering Service machine.